-• Cattle guards would be installed to prevent livestock passage at locations designated by the BLM Authorized Officer, primarily where any improved or new roads cross grazing allotment boundaries/fences.
+Cattle guards would be installed to prevent livestock passage at locations designated by the BLM Authorized Officer, primarily where any improved or new roads cross grazing allotment boundaries/fences.
+Cattle guards could be permanent or temporary, but would be in place while the road is being used by the applicant for project related activities.
 Cattle guards would maintain the integrity of allotments and pasture boundary fencing for the purpose of livestock management.
 Cattle guards shall be heavy enough to support the weight and wide enough to accommodate well rigs, trucks, and other equipment required for well drilling and testing.
 If cattle guards or fences are damaged by the Applicant or their contractors, facilities would be promptly repaired or replaced to maintain the function of the affected fence and allow safe vehicle passage.
+If the cattle guards are to be removed, the road would be repaired and the gate rebuilt by the applicant to BLM specifications.
 For the purpose of this analysis, three cattle guards would be installed under Alternative C at the locations shown in Figure 2-9.